Paladin (Dungeons & Dragons): Dungeons & Dragons

-The paladin was introduced in Supplement I – Greyhawk (1975), as a subclass of fighting man.
+The paladin was first introduced in Supplement I – Greyhawk (1975), as a subclass of fighting man.

 Advanced Dungeons & Dragons 1st edition

 The paladin was one of the standard character classes available in the original Player's Handbook.
 The paladin was one of five subclasses presented in the original Player's Handbook.
 In the 1st edition of Dungeons & Dragons the paladin class had very high ability score prerequisites, and stipulated that only human characters could be paladins.
 Despite this, several Dragon magazine articles describe paladins of other races besides human and of other cultures besides the Western European chivalric romance notion of a true Christian knight.

-In the Player's Handbook, paladin appeared as a sub-class, and while a paladin was now much more powerful, paladins have to satisfy more rigorous criteria.
+The paladin was a sub-class in the Player's Handbook, and while a paladin was now much more powerful, paladins must satisfy more rigorous criteria.
 When Unearthed Arcana was first published in 1985, the paladin class became a sub-class of the newly introduced cavalier class.

 Advanced Dungeons & Dragons 2nd edition

 The paladin, as part of the "warrior" group, was one of the standard character classes available in the second edition Player's Handbook.
 The second edition Player's Handbook gives several examples of heroes throughout legend and history who could be called paladins: Roland and the 12 Peers of Charlemagne, Sir Lancelot, Sir Gawain, and Sir Galahad.

-With the release of Advanced Dungeons & Dragons 2nd Edition, the paladin class reverted to being tied to the fighter group.
-With elements of the cavalier class, it was reintroduced as a character kit in The Complete Fighter's Handbook, published in 1989, and finally got its own recognition in The Complete Paladin's Handbook, published in 1994.
+The paladin, like all other classes, eventually received its own specific handbook, The Complete Paladin's Handbook, published in 1994.

 As in 1st edition, the paladin class had very high ability score prerequisites, and stipulated that only human characters could be paladins.

 Dungeons & Dragons 3rd edition

+The paladin is one of the standard character classes available in the third edition of the Player's Handbook.

 While there are no specific ability score requirements, a paladin character in 3rd edition is still advised to have some high scores in order to be effective.
 These abilities are: